Vocal Jazz Auditions

 Download a document with all of the audition instructions and audio guide materials here:

 All of the info for your audition can be found in the pdf document linked above, and you should be sure to download and read it carefully as you prepare to audition.
-However, here is a condensed overview of the new audition process and the key information about these two ensembles:
+However, here is a condensed overview of the audition process and the key information about these two ensembles:

 - Start the audition process by filling out your audition info form at THIS LINK